Mediation is a process where the parties meet with an impartial and neutral professional who helps them negotiate their differences.

 Role of the Mediator

 A mediator does not have the power to impose a decision or outcome.
 Instead, he or she helps the parties reach their own agreement.
 Mediation leaves the decision power totally and strictly with the parties.
 The mediator does not decide what is “fair or “right,” does not assess blame, and does not render an opinion on the merits or changes of success if the case were litigated.
 Rather, the mediator guides the parties through the problem-solving process by defining issues and eliminating obstacles to communication.
-This include moderating the process and guiding the parties to avoid confrontation and ill will.
+This includes moderating the process and guiding the parties to avoid confrontation and ill will.

 Benefits of Mediation

-The main advantage of mediation is that it keeps the parties in control of the own situation.
+The main advantage of mediation is that it keeps the parties in control of their own situation.
 This can make all the difference in each of you being able to recover and move on with your life.
 Mediation allows you to experience less conflict than you would experience in an adversarial situation.
 It is also:

 You can leave at any time for any reason, or no reason.